TwoPotatoe Speed and Position

 While PID controllers are applicable to many control problems, and often perform satisfactorily without any improvements or only coarse tuning, they can perform poorly in some applications, and do not in general provide optimal control.

 Since understanding the motion of a self-standing robot requires only high-school-level Newtonian physics, it should be possible to control the motors in a way that is optimal in all circumstances.
 TwoPotatoe attempts to solve the control problem in a way that is optimal in all circumstances.
 Ideally, the only limitation on performance of the robot should be the power of the motors and traction of the wheels.
-(Thank you Grant Katsumata at Pololu for suggesting just increasing the voltage on the motor to get more speed and power from the motors.
-The motors haven’t burned out yet!)
 If the motors and wheels are capable of performing a particular action, then the algorithm should be capable of correctly controlling it.
 There should be rapid recovery from all situations with no overshoot or oscillation.
 A PID algorithm means that compromises must be made between rapid response and oscillation/overshoot.

 PID Thought Problem